shlomi-noach/awesome-mysql/README.md

 A curated list of awesome MySQL software, libraries and resources.

-This list accepts and encourages Pull Requests.
+This list accepts and encourages pull requests.
 See [CONTIBUTING](CONTRIBUTING.md)

 ### Contents